SCRT-HQ/PSGSuite/README.md

 ## Tips & Tricks
 * All functions support pre-acquired Access Tokens (using the _AccessToken_ parameter).
     * This is useful if you have a lot of recurring commands that leverage the same admin and scope(s) so you do not overrun the user API call quota, i.e. pulling info for a large set of emails in a user's inbox.
-    * If the access token is not pre-acquired, then the _P12KeyPath_, _AppEmail_, _AdminEmail_, _CustomerID_, and _Domain_ parameters will default to reading from the PSGoogle config file (these can also be named in each function call, if preferred).
+    * If the access token is not pre-acquired, then the _P12KeyPath_, _AppEmail_, _AdminEmail_, _CustomerID_, and _Domain_ parameters will default to reading from the PSGSuite config file (these can also be named in each function call, if preferred).
 * If you plan on using this module on multiple computers or between multiple accounts on the same computer, you will need a new PSGoogle config created for each computer / user account pair.
-Read more here: [Using With Multiple Computers or Admins](https://github.com/nferrell/PSGoogle/wiki/Using-With-Multiple-Computers-or-Admins)
+Read more here: [Using With Multiple Computers or Admins](https://github.com/nferrell/PSGSuite/wiki/Using-With-Multiple-Computers-or-Admins)

 ## Credits
 Handling the Service Account OAuth procedure in Powershell: